-SUPPORTING DOCUMENTATION CHECKLIST USE THE BELOW CHECKLIST TO ENSURE THE PROJECT APPLICATION IS COMPLE ETE.
-(For information specific to each iter n, refer to the RTP Application Guide) □ SPECIFIC LOCATION MAP □ DRAFT MEMORANDUM OF AGRE EMENT (IF PROJECT IS ON PUBLIC LAND.) □ AERIAL PHOTO WITH PROJECT SITE PLAN ☐ FINANCIAL ASSURANCE LETTER □ SCHEMATIC PLAN RESOLUTION □ SIGNED LETTERS OF COMMITMENT OR INTENT TO DONATE ☐ INTENT TO LEASE/SELL/DONATE LETTER □ SIGNED LETTER OF SUPPORT (IF PROJECT IS ON PUBLIC LAND.) □ PROOF OF LAND OWNERSHIP OF R LEASEHOLDER/EASEMENT RIGHTS □ E-VERIFY □ PROOF OF PUBLIC INVOLVEMENT т If recommended for funding, a signed Memorandum of Agreement will have to be execut ed.
-CERTIFICATION OF RESPONSIBLE PERSON A RESPONSIBLE OFFICIAL FROM THE SPONSORING ORGANIZATION MUST SIGN A SCORED.
-AND DATE THE APPLICATION.
-APPLICA ATIONS WITHOUT SIGNATURE WILL NOT BE "I hereby certify that the information contained in this application packet is true and co on the information provided on the application and in the enclosed supporting docum- documentation can result in this application being withdrawn from consideration for fu entation.
-The submission of incorrect info SIGNATURE TITLE PRINTED NAME DATE CURNIT COMPLETED APPLICATION
+SUPPORTING DOCUMENTATION CHECKLIST USE THE BELOW CHECKLIST TO ENSURE THE PROJECT APPLICATION IS COMPLETE (for information specific to each item, refer to the RTP Application Guide). □ SPECIFIC LOCATION MAP □ DRAFT MEMORANDUM OF AGREEMENT (IF PROJECT IS ON PUBLIC LAND.) □ AERIAL PHOTO WITH PROJECT SITE PLAN ☐ FINANCIAL ASSURANCE LETTER □ SCHEMATIC PLAN RESOLUTION □ SIGNED LETTERS OF COMMITMENT OR INTENT TO DONATE □ INTENT TO LEASE/SELL/DONATE LETTER □ SIGNED LETTER OF SUPPORT (IF PROJECT IS ON PUBLIC LAND.) □ PROOF OF LAND OWNERSHIP OR LEASEHOLDER/EASEMENT RIGHTS □ E-VERIFY □ PROOF OF PUBLIC INVOLVEMENT If recommended for funding, a signed Memorandum of Agreement will have to be execute ed.
+CERTIFICATION OF RESPONSIBLE PERSON A RESPONSIBLE OFFICIAL FROM THE SPONSORING ORGANIZATION MUST SIGN AND DATE THE APPLICATION.
+APPLICATIONS WITHOUT SIGNATURE WILL NOT BE SCORED.
+"I hereby certify that the information contained in this application packet is true and correct to the best of my knowledge.
+I understand that the application will be rated solely on the information provided on the application and in the enclosed supporting documentation.
+The submission of incorrect information and the lack of required documentation can result in this application being withdrawn from consideration for funding."
+SIGNATURE TITLE PRINTED NAME DATE